Dealing With Everyday Stressors

 So, how do you build this armor?
 It starts with self-care, but not the Instagram version of bubble baths and face masks (although those can be nice).
 I’m talking about hardcore, non-negotiable practices that fortify your mind and body.

 First up: sleep.
 I know, I know.
 You’ve heard it before.
 But are you actually doing it?
-Most people treat sleep like a luxury when it’s actually the foundation of your mental and physical health.
+Most people treat sleep like a luxury when it’s actually the foundation of their mental and physical health.
 When you’re sleep-deprived, even minor pains feel like major crises.

 Aim for 7-9 hours a night, and treat it like the most important meeting of your day.